 Tool Kit

-A basic tool kit is useful when disassembling and assembling furniture during a move, as well as helping to make small repairs to items after the move.
+A basic tool kit is useful when disassembling and assembling furniture during a move.
 Having a readily available set of Allen keys, screw drivers, wrenches, scissors, a utility knife and a drill driver can prepare you for almost any task on moving day.

-Keep these tools close to you so they’re easily accessible and don’t accidentally get packed up.
+Keep these tools unpacked and close by so they’re easily accessible.

 Moving Blankets

-The extra padding and rip-resistant nylon fabric in a moving blanket make it ideal to prevent damage to surfaces and furniture.
+Designed with extra padding and rip-resistant nylon fabric, moving blankets are ideal for preventing damage to surfaces and furniture.

-Moving blankets are essential to wrap mirrors, artwork and any other large objects that are susceptible to scratches and tears.
-They’re also helpful for protecting floors from sliding objects and protecting appliances from getting banged up in a moving van.
+Moving blankets are essential for wrapping mirrors, artwork and other large objects susceptible to scratches and tears.
+They’re also helpful for protecting floors and appliances from getting scratched and dented.

 Furniture Sliders

 Choose from adhesive or non-adhesive pads.
-Adhesive pads are great for things like dining room chairs that will be moved daily.
-Use non-adhesive pads for items that won’t be moved once they’re placed inside their new home like your bed or sofa.
-These sliders can be reused the next time you move or whenever you want to rearrange the furniture.
+Adhesive pads are great for items like dining room chairs that may be used regularly.
+Use non-adhesive pads for items that won’t be moved once they’re placed, like a bed or sofa.
+These sliders can be reused the next time you move or whenever you want to rearrange furniture.

 Moving Straps

 If you’re dealing with stairs or uneven ground and need to transport heavy appliances, your best bet is to use moving straps.
-These ingenious contraptions allow two people to transport heavy appliances by distributing the weight across the shoulders or forearms.
-This saves your grip and back from the stress of moving something heavy.
+These clever contraptions allow two people to transport heavy appliances by distributing the weight across shoulders or forearms.
+This saves your grip and back from the stress of heavy lifting.

 Tie Downs

 Tie downs are superior to bungee cords for securing heavy loads to the bed of a truck or trailer.
-Bungee cords are solely designed for non-weight bearing use, so save these for something else.
+Bungee cords are solely designed for non-weight bearing use, so save these for other jobs.

 For light duty work, cam tie downs are much easier to operate.
 The simple mechanism allows for a basic pull to tighten and a press of a button to release.
 But, for heavy loads a ratcheting tie down will provide added strength and security.